 Chinese mainland reports 13 new locally transmitted COVID-19 cases

-A medical worker works at a temporary lab for nucleic acid testing in Bayan County, Harbin of northeast China's Heilongjiang Province, Sept.
-25, 2021.
-(Xinhua/Xie Jianfei)
+A staff member disinfects a resident's hands at a residential area in Bayan County, Harbin of northeast China's Heilongjiang Province, Sept.
+27, 2021.
+(Xinhua/Wang Jianwei)

 Of the new local cases, 11 were reported in Heilongjiang and two in Fujian.

-Also reported were 22 new imported cases, with 12 in Yunnan, three in Beijing, and one each in Tianjin, Liaoning, Shanghai, Jiangsu, Zhejiang, Shandong and Guangdong, the commission said.
+Also reported were 18 new imported cases, with 11 in Yunnan, three in Guangdong, two in Jiangsu, and one each in Tianjin and Hunan, the commission said.

-The total number of confirmed COVID-19 cases on the mainland had reached 96,050 by Sunday, including 1,012 patients still receiving treatment, 11 of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland had reached 96,081 by Monday, including 982 patients still receiving treatment, nine of whom were in severe conditions.

-A total of 20 asymptomatic cases were newly reported, 17 of whom arrived from outside the mainland.
-There were a total of 344 asymptomatic cases, of whom 334 were imported, under medical observation as of Sunday.
+A total of seven asymptomatic cases were newly reported, all arriving from outside the mainland.
+There were a total of 337 asymptomatic cases, of whom 327 were imported, under medical observation as of Monday.

 Photos